 - 2.2.5.
-The Automatic Qualifying Score for this School, for this particular year of entry, will be set by the Committee of Reference during the Local Review Process using the results from the 11+ test.
-The minimum score for the waiting list for this School, for this particular year of entry, will also be set by the Committee of Reference. - 2.2.6.
-Children with an Education, Health and Care Plan (EHC) or Statement of Special Educational Needs (SEN)2 that names the School will be admitted first, subject to them achieving the Automatic Qualifying Score or above for the School for this particular year of entry.
+The automatic qualifying score for this school, for this particular year of entry, will be set by the Committee of Reference during the Local Review Process using the results from the 11+ test.
+The minimum score for the waiting list for this school, for this particular year of entry, will also be set by the Committee of Reference. - 2.2.6.
+Children with an Education, Health and Care Plan (EHC) or Statement of Special Educational Needs (SEN) that names the School will be admitted first, subject to them achieving the automatic qualifying score or above for the School for this particular year of entry.
 In this event the number of places that remain for allocation will be reduced.
-Please see separate section regarding arrangements for students with Special Educational Needs taking the Entrance Test at Year 7.
-Similar arrangements apply to in-year transfers and admissions to the Sixth Form. - 2.2.7.Prior to Monday 1st March 2021, categories 1-5 below will only relate to children whose 11+ registrations and secondary school applications have been received on time.
-After Monday 1st March 2021, these categories will then be assigned to all applicants, both on time and late, on the Waiting List: - 2.2.7.1.
-Category 1: Any Looked-After3 or Previously Looked-After Children4 who either achieve the Automatic Qualifying Score or above for this School for this
+Please see separate section below regarding arrangements for students with Special Educational Needs taking the Entrance Test at Year 7.
+Similar arrangements apply to in-year transfers and admissions to the Sixth Form. - 2.2.7.
+Prior to Tuesday 1st March 2022, Categories 1-5 below will only relate to children whose 11+ registrations and secondary school applications have been received on time.
+After Tuesday 1st March 2022, these categories will then be assigned to all applicants, both on time and late, on the waiting list. - 2.2.7.1.
+Category 1: Any Looked-After or Previously Looked-After Children who either achieve the automatic qualifying score or above for this School for this particular year of entry, or who score up to twenty marks below the automatic qualifying score. - 2.2.7.2.
+Category 2: Children who live in the priority circle who attract the Pupil Premium via eligibility for Free School Meals who achieve the automatic qualifying score or above for this School for this particular year of entry.
+Up to a total of nineteen places only will be offered to all children in this category (including any re-offers which are made from the waiting list in this category after Tuesday 1st March 2022).
+Should less than nineteen children in this category achieve the automatic qualifying score or above for this School, for this particular year of entry, places will be offered to children in this category who score up to twenty marks below the automatic qualifying score.
+Warwickshire Admissions will require, on behalf of the school, evidence of Pupil Premium eligibility and the school reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.

-1 Distance from home to school will be measured from the address point location coordinate of the home address (as set by Ordnance Survey) to the centroid of the school.
+&lt;sup>1 Distance from home to school will be measured from the address point location coordinate of the home address (as set by Ordnance Survey) to the centroid of the school.
 The centroid is a predetermined point.

-2 A Statement of Special Educational Need is a statement made by the Local Authority under Section 324 of the Education Act 1996 specifying the educational provision required for that child.
+&lt;sup>2 A Statement of Special Educational Need is a statement made by the Local Authority under Section 324 of the Education Act 1996 specifying the educational provision required for that child.
 An Education, Health and Care Plan is a plan made by the Local Authority under Section 37 of the Children and Families Act 2014 specifying the educational provision required for that child.

-3 A Looked-After Child is one who is in the care of, or provided with accommodation by, the Local Authority, as defined by section 22(1) of the Children Act 1989.
+&lt;sup>3 A Looked-After Child is one who is in the care of, or provided with accommodation by, the Local Authority, as defined by section 22(1) of the Children Act 1989.